klaxit/aws-forecast/README.md

 ## User Story
 I found myself logging in daily check our AWS spend and change to prior month to keep an eye on our AWS bill and decided to create a script to slack it one time per day to save time.

 So I set out to automate this as a slack post daily to save time.
-While doing this I found that the actual and forecast with % change from prior month that we see at the top of Cost Explorer are not directly available from the Cost Explorer API.
+While doing this I found that Forecast with % change from prior month that we see at the top of Cost Explorer are not directly available from the Cost Explorer API.
+Also, Current month costs is not accurate if AWS Saving Plans are used (as it includes that total amount of the reserved capacity from day one).

 ![Image of Cost Explorer](https://github.com/klaxit/aws-forecast/blob/main/images/cost_explorer.png)

 ## Solution
 ### AWS Architecture
 ![AWS Architecture](https://github.com/klaxit/aws-forecast/blob/main/images/aws_architecture.jpg)